List of Fairy Tail: 100 Years Quest chapters

 Fairy Tail: 100 Years Quest is a Japanese manga series written and storyboarded by Hiro Mashima, and illustrated by Atsuo Ueda.
 It is a sequel to Mashima's Fairy Tail manga series, focusing on Natsu Dragneel and his team from the titular wizard guild as they aim to complete an unfinished, century-old mission.
 It began serialization on Kodansha's Magazine Pocket manga app on July 25, 2018.
-The chapters have been collected in tankōbon volumes since November 2018, with twenty-one volumes released as of August 2025.
+The chapters have been collected in tankōbon volumes since November 2018, with twenty-four volumes released as of August 2026.
 The manga has also inspired a television anime adaptation.

 The manga was published for an English language release by Kodansha USA in August 2019, with its chapters simultaneously published on Kodansha's K Manga service.